 The National Centres of Competence in Research (NCCR) comprise the Swiss National Science Foundation's innovative instrument to facilitate research.
 Researchers across different institutions and disciplines work closely together.
 Through this specific way of scientific collaboration, the NCCR promotes top quality research and brings clear additional benefits.
 The Biozentrum is involved in the following NCCR:

 With Sinergia, the Swiss National Science Foundation (SNF) supports scientific network projects of at least three to a maximum of six research groups.
 A combined approach to research should allow advances into promising new areas of research.
 An important aspect is the influence of the cooperation on the qualifications of young academics.
-A Sinergia project runs for four years.
-At the present time, the Biozentrum has the overall responsibility for five Sinergia projects in progress.

 In addition, there are various other ongoing collaborations in EU-Projects, the International Human Frontier Science Program (HFSP) and with NIH grants.